dave-kennedy/Knockoff/README.md

     KO.bind(model);

-    KO.compute(function () {
+    KO.listen(function () {
         model.strength = model.level / 2;
     }, 'level');

-The first argument to `KO.compute` should be a callback function, while the second should be the name of a property to listen for changes on.
+The first argument to `KO.listen` should be a callback function, while the second should be the name of a property to listen for changes on.
 In the example above, whenever the `level` property changes the callback will be executed and the `strength` property will be updated.

-Finally, you can tell `KO.compute` to listen on any number of properties like so:
+Finally, you can tell `KO.listen` to listen on any number of properties like so:

-    KO.compute(function () {
+    KO.listen(function () {
         model.strength = (model.level / 2) + model.beardLength;
     }, 'level', 'beardLength');